 Mexican drug cartels bring in tens of thousands of pounds of meth every day.
 Between 2010 and 2016, meth overdose deaths increased by 265% in Oklahoma.
 The most commonly abused drug across Oklahoma is marijuana.
 It battles methamphetamines to be one of the top drugs causing people to go to rehab in the state.
 The opioid heroin is epidemic in the Northeast predicted to enter Oklahoma as a major concern in 2018.

 The prevalence of youth addiction reveals the great need for prevention and early intervention programs.
 Many mental health centers in Oklahoma have a variety of options.

 - Eagle Ridge Institute: This facility has prevention programs focusing on education and healthy decision-making.
 It also has a family treatment center and outpatient health services.

 - Edmond Family Counseling: Therapists serve anyone from children to seniors who struggle with various mental illness concerns, including substance abuse and comorbid disorders.

-Though various mental health resources exist and a number of people need treatment, several factors stand in the way of getting help, including unwillingness to seek treatment, widespread availability of drugs, and lack of access to quality care.
+Though various mental health resources exist and several people need treatment, several factors stand in the way of getting help, including an unwillingness to seek treatment, widespread availability of drugs, and lack of access to quality care.